The Best Exercises for Knee Joint Pain

 If you are having an increase in pain and swelling after your workouts you need to cut back a bit the next time to relieve knee pain.

-If you experience pain around your kneecap during weightlifting your weights are too heavy.
+If you experience pain around your kneecap during weightlifting your weights are too heavy!

 Only increase the resistance load after you are comfortable at a particular level of knee pain exercise for 3 sessions.

-Avoid doing any deep knee bends!
+Avoid doing any deep knee bend exercises for knee joint pain!

 It has been 10 years following my surgeries and I am now using Pilates and ball exercises to keep strengthening the muscles that surround and protect my knees.